Stephen Cottrell: Views

 He is a member of the Society of Catholic Priests (SCP), and a member of Affirming Catholicism.
 In December 2014, he was selected as president of the movement, taking up the appointment at the start of 2015.

 In 2007, Cottrell publicly opposed the renewal of Britain's Trident missile systems.
 The same year, his support for church celebrations of same-sex relationships was widely reported.
 In 2017, while serving as Bishop of Chelmsford, Cottrell said "Whether you believe there should be same sex marriage or the blessing of same sex unions or whether you do not, you are still a faithful Anglican...We need to find ways of living with this diversity, not being torn apart by it."
 He also stated that "there is no reason why prayers of thanksgiving for these [same-sex] relationships – perhaps a Eucharist – cannot be offered."

 In August 2021, Cottrell suggested, in an article for the Daily Telegraph, that Welsh and Scottish sports teams could sing "God Save the Queen" along with the English team in all-British matches, saying that it would help to support the union.
 His idea met with angry responses by some social media users in Wales and Scotland.

 At the General Synod 2023, in his Presidential Address on 7 July, Cottrell acknowledged that some individuals feel distress when addressing God as 'Father', for a variety of reasons.
 His remarks have attracted both support and criticism.

+In November 2025, Cottrell delivered a detailed assessment of the situation in Israel and Palestine following a four-day visit to the region.
+In a speech on November 18 and subsequent interviews, he strongly condemned certain Israeli government policies, expressed support for Palestinian communities, and emphasized the need to distinguish criticism of the state of Israel from any form of antisemitism.
+He argued that a true and lasting peace is impossible without justice for all people in the region.
+His described Israel's actions in Gaza as "genocidal acts" and that the systemic discrimination against Palestinians in the occupied West Bank meets the definitions of "apartheid" and "ethnic cleansing".